ggerganov/llama.cpp/README-sycl.md

   Then **relogin**.

-  If no see it, please check the installation GPU steps again.
+  If you do not see it, please check the installation GPU steps again.

 ## Todo